-The Judiciary owes its relevance, significance and support not just to the Constitution of the country, its laws and institutions - it also owes its credibility and enjoys admiration due to the strategic priorities it is able to set for itself; the development of a plan to realise its deliverable objectives with firm timeframes, where practicable; and to ensure that South Africa has the fundamentals necessary for the realisation of the right to access to justice.
+The Judiciary owes its relevance, significance and support not just to the Constitution of the country, its laws and institutions.
+It also owes its credibility and admiration to the strategic priorities it is able to set for itself; the development of a plan to realize its deliverable objectives with firm time-frames, where practicable; and to ensure that South Africa has the fundamentals necessary for the realization of the right to access to justice.